 Talking about how you feel

-Your family and friends probably do not know what it’s like being the parent of a disabled child.
-They may feel like they have similar challenges sometimes - maintaining a relationship or being tired.
+Other people probably do not know what it’s like being the parent of a disabled child.
+They may feel that they have similar challenges sometimes, like maintaining a relationship or being tired.

 How things are different for parents of disabled children

 “I’m scared because he keeps having fits so I can’t allow myself to sleep.
 I’m so exhausted from being up all night, every night.”